A CueHit logo.

 Conversations

-The Conversations feature was designed to not just cater for the surveys use case, but to also enable our customers to communicate with their audience, triage conversations based on custom defined status and priority, and get the best context possible around each conversation.
+The Conversations feature was designed not just for surveys, but to help customers communicate with their audience, triage conversations based on custom-defined status and priority, and get the best possible context around each conversation.

-Responders can see all of the conversations at glance sorted by status.
-If they are part of certain response group, they only see conversations relevant to that specific groups, but if they are members of multiple response groups or are given administrative role, they can seamlessly filter between all the response groups or see all the conversations at once.
+Responders can see all conversations at a glance, sorted by status.
+If they are part of a certain response group, they only see conversations relevant to that specific group, but if they are members of multiple response groups or are given an administrative role, they can seamlessly filter between response groups or see all conversations at once.
 To easily find specific conversations, the responder can search through the messages.
 They can also start a new conversation by entering a cell phone number.

 Each conversation preview contains the caller name, preview of the last message, priority tag and a count of new messages or followup reminder label.